joda01/imagec-doc/docs/starting/first_steps.md

 ```

 :::{caution}
-Make sure that the grouping options and regex settings are correct, as they are needed for valid statistics calculations.
+Make sure that the grouping options and regex settings are correct, as they are needed for valid image sorting and mean well infos.
 :::

 :::{sidebar} Regex